 Women and girls with disabilities are at greater risk from all forms of violence than are those without disabilities and disability is both a cause and consequence of gender-based violence.
-Consultations with representatives from various disabled persons networks in PNG highlighted the need for increased community-based rehabilitation services and the importance of meaningful participation of the disabled, for example engagement of those affected by polio as advocates in immunisation campaigns.
+Consultations with representatives from various networks of people with disability in PNG highlighted the need for increased community-based rehabilitation services and the importance of meaningful participation of people with disability, for example engagement of those affected by polio as advocates in immunisation campaigns.